SoftwareQuTech/SimulaQron/docs/html/_sources/CQCInterface.rst.txt

 CQC Notify Header
 """""""""""""""""

+**The CQCNotifyHeader is deprecated and will be removed in the future.
+It is split up in `CQCXtraQubitHeader`, `CQCMeasOutHeader`and `CQCTimeinfoHeader` now.**
 In some cases, the CQC Backend will return notifications to the client that require additional information.
 For example, where a qubit was received from, the lifetime of a qubit, the measurement outcome etc.

 ============== ============================  ==========  ===============================================================
 Function       Type                          Length      Comments